sage-code/maj/verbs.md

 * joka'ya = present play
 * joko'pa = past play

-## Determinant prepositions
+## Informative proposition

-Infiniditve form of verbs can be: present, past and future indefinite.
+Infiniditve form of verbs can be: present, past and future.

 **des = of/about**